Differentially Private Permutation Tests: Simulations

 \section{Simulations}

 In this section, we compare the empirical power of dpMMD against other private two-sample tests, including the naive dpMMD introduced in \Cref{Eq: naive permutation p-value} and the U-statistic dpMMD studied in \Cref{Section: Private Test based on the MMD U-statistic}.
 We also implement two generic methods for privatizing the permutation MMD test, which we refer to as TOT MMD \citep{kazan2023test} and SARRM MMD \citep{pena2022differentially}.
+We additionally consider TOT--SARRM, which applies the SARRM hyperparameter-selection rule to TOT and therefore isolates the effect of the binomial test from that of hyperparameter selection.
 Finally, we also compare against the differentially private kernel two-sample test, TCS-ME, proposed by \citet{raj2020differentially}.
 A brief overview of these alternative methods is provided in \Cref{subsec:alternative_dp_tests}, with detailed information available in \Cref{Section: Alternative private tests}.

 We empirically study the power attained by dpMMD on synthetic data sampled from perturbed uniform distributions in \Cref{subsec:mmd_uniform}, and on real-world high-dimensional CelebA image data in \Cref{subsec:mmd_celeba}.
 The latter scenario involves sensitive information on human faces, justifying the incorporation of differential privacy in the analysis.
 In both simulation settings, we observe consistent patterns in the power behavior, and a detailed discussion on the results is presented in \Cref{subsec:analysis_experiments}.
 For all our experiments, we use a Gaussian kernel, $B=2000$ permutations, and report power results averaged over $200$ repetitions.